 There couldn't have been a worse time for his Resurrección to give out on him.
 Without it, he was as good as dead.

-As he stared up into the soulless eyes of the monster before him, a strange, unfamiliar sensation came over him.
+As he stared up into the blank, unfocused eyes of the monster before him, a strange, unfamiliar sensation came over him.
 He could hear his own heartbeat pounding in his ears, even as an unnatural cold spread throughout his body.
 His already shallow breathing became erratic.
 His hands began shaking so uncontrollably he involuntarily let go of Pantera.
 The knowledge that his very existence would be wiped away any second now permeated every cell in his body.

 For the first time in his life, Grimmjow was absolutely terrified.